Sage-Bionetworks/sage-monorepo/docs/create-a-new-component.md

   3. Update the styles of icon accordingly
   4. If the icon is before/after texts, some adjustments on dimensions might be also needed to make the icon align properly with texts - [here](https://github.com/Sage-Bionetworks/challenge-registry/pull/434/commits/8abcc7a) is an example.

-## TO-DOs:

-- Fix missing border/box-shadow of challenge/organization card, i.e the border color/box-shadow of `.challenge-card-container1` (I don't know how to get the information from figma)

-## Issues found on the user profile component:

-- Ensure Layouts among similar sections (position, height, weight) are consistent.

-- Font weights have invalid format - with "px" after the value:

-- Some styles is not found from the exported codes, i.e for the background color of organization banner, I do notice later it's added to the `media`, but missing in the default styles.
-Not sure if it's a bug from teleportHQ.

-- Most of components are using `absolute` position and prefined height/weights.
-  1. In the case, the components will not be reponsive enough.
-Take the biography tab content as example.
-Both "Biography" and "Organizations" has the same prefined height.
-If the content of "Biography" is more than the prefined size can handle, the text will be overlapped with the "Organizations" content.
-If the content of "Biography" only has a few words, it is a little better but will leave a lot of empty vertical space above "Organizations" headline.

 [Figma-to-code export]: https://github.com/Sage-Bionetworks/challenge-registry/blob/main/docs/figma-to-code.md
 [Libraries]: https://github.com/Sage-Bionetworks/challenge-registry/blob/main/docs/libraries.md